cockroachdb/docs/src/current/v24.3/monitor-and-debug-changefeeds.md

 - `changefeed.error_retries`: The total number of retryable errors encountered by all changefeeds.
 - `changefeed.failures`: The total number of changefeed jobs that have failed.

 If you are running more than 10 changefeeds, we recommend monitoring the CPU usage on your cluster.
 You can use the [Overload Dashboard]({% link {{ page.version.version }}/ui-overload-dashboard.md %}) in the DB Console to track the performance of your cluster relating to CPU usage.
-For recommendations around how many tables a changefeed should target, refer to [System resources and running changefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#system-resources-and-running-changefeeds).
+For recommendations around how many tables a changefeed should target, refer to [Changefeed Best Practices]({% link {{ page.version.version }}/changefeed-best-practices.md %}#maintain-system-resources-and-running-changefeeds).

 #### Protected timestamp and garbage collection monitoring